ron-imperva/javascript-drive-by/README.md

-# JavaScript Drive-By: Exploiting the File System Access API
+# JavaScript Drive-By

 ## Overview

-Inspired by the "Java Drive-By" attacks from the early 2000s, this repository contains proof-of-concept (PoC) exploits that demonstrate how the File System Access API in Chromium-based browsers (such as Google Chrome, Edge, Brave, and Opera) can be abused to achieve arbitrary code execution on macOS systems.
+Inspired by the "Java Drive-By" attacks from the early 2000s, this repository contains proof-of-concept (PoC) exploits demonstrated in the blog post, "Java(Script) Drive-By: Hacking Without 0days." that show how the File System Access API in Chromium-based browsers can be abused to achieve arbitrary code execution on macOS systems.

 ## Warning ⚠️